Engine House No. 6 (Wichita, Kansas)

-The Engine House No. 6 in Wichita, Kansas, at 1300 S. Broadway, was built in 1909.
-It was listed on the National Register of Historic Places in 1995.
+The Engine House No. 6 in Wichita, Kansas, at 1300 S. Broadway, is a fire station which was built in 1909.
+It was listed on the National Register of Historic Places as "Engine House #6" in 1995.

 It is a two-story concrete brick building, 26x51 ft in plan, with Tudor Revival-esque features.

 It was operational until 1953 when a replacement was built.

+The building was saved from demolition in 1993 by a community preservation alliance.
+The preservation alliance restored the building.
+The building then became the Kansas Firefighters Museum, and a year later in 1994 was placed on both the Kansas and National Registers of Historic Places.